+Family issues

+Financial issues

-Maternity-related leave Illness Disability Family issues Financial issues Standing as a Sabbatical Officer for the Hertfordshire Student Union Visa issues
+Standing as a Sabbatical Officer for the Hertfordshire Student Union Visa issues

-- 2.4 The rationale as to why the suspension is required should be clearly detailed, as this is used by the University to inform statistical returns. - 2.5 Students should discuss their wish to suspend with their Programme Leader, as soon as possible, in advance of making a formal request. - 2.6 Students must apply in writing, using the 'Request for Voluntary Suspension of Studies' form which can be accessed via 'Ask Herts' https://ask.herts.ac.uk/request-for-voluntary-suspension-from-your-studies.
+- 2.4 The rationale as to why the suspension is required should be clearly detailed, as this is used by the University to inform statistical returns. - 2.5 Students should discuss their wish to suspend their studies with their Programme Leader, as soon as possible, in advance of making a formal request. - 2.6 Students must apply in writing, using the 'Request for Voluntary Suspension of Studies' form which can be accessed via 'Ask Herts' https://ask.herts.ac.uk/request-for-voluntary-suspension-from-your-studies.
 Approval for the request will be given by the Programme Leader (or nominee). - 2.7 Documentary evidence of the reason for the request should be supplied and the form must be signed by the Programme Leader (or nominee).
 Once signed, the student is responsible for passing the form to an Ask Herts Hub. - 2.8 There are specific issues in relation to international students and suspension, which may cause visa and immigration problems for the student.
 For this reason, all international students must contact the Student Immigration Team before submitting their suspension form to their Programme Leader.
-Suspension may result in the withdrawal of Student Route/Tier 4 sponsorship which will result in withdrawal as a student. - 2.9 There may be specific implications in relation to student fees & funding and suspension, and all students are advised to seek advice from Student Finance in an Ask Herts Hub before submitting their suspension form to their Programme Leader. - 2.10 The official start date of the student's dormancy period for funding purposes and for informing external agencies will be the student's confirmed decision to take a period of voluntary suspension as recorded on the 'Request for Voluntary Suspension of Studies' form. - 2.11 All students who have suspended their studies are contacted by the Student Administration Service prior to their return to study, to clarify their intention to return. - 2.12 The University reserves the right to withdraw any students who do not return to their studies within one academic year.
+Suspension may result in the withdrawal of Student Route/Tier 4 sponsorship which will result in withdrawal as a student. - 2.9 There may be specific implications in relation to student fees & funding and suspension, and all students are advised to seek advice from Student Finance in an Ask Herts Hub before submitting their suspension form to their Programme Leader. - 2.10 The official start date of the student's suspension period for funding purposes and for informing external agencies will be the student's confirmed decision to take a period of voluntary suspension as recorded on the 'Request for Voluntary Suspension of Studies' form. - 2.11 All students who have suspended their studies are contacted by the Student Administration Service prior to their return to study, to clarify their intention to return.